123samueld/Cake-Utility/README.md

 Thoughts about this app:
     I've not done Unit Testing before, although I'm aware of the concept.
 I think during a technical test is not the time to learn test driven development, but it's a best-practice I'm eager to learn.

+Possible Error & Bug:
-Possible Bug/Error:
+    Possible Error:
         It appears there's an error in the question.
 In summary it says "output in format: num of small cakes, num of large cakes etc".
-This could refer to num of cakes per year or per day.
+It doesn't state wether it's num of cakes per year or per day.
 The last rule is "no more than one cake per day".
 This creates a lack of clarity.
-I'm going to follow the format laid out by the examples.
+I'm going to follow the format laid out by the examples which is per diam.

+    Possible Bug:
         If there are like +4 Cake Days in a row that would likely cause overlap betweek Cake Days and Cake Free Days, probably more overlap.
-It would be easy to add more layres of checks to handle the issue.
+It would be easy to add more layres to the algorithm to handle the issue.

 This is the plan for the app:

 Skeleton:

-    class Employees_And_Cakes_Parent()
+    class Employees_And_Cakes()
     Establish props:
         Work Day
         Employee Dictionary with: